 Duties of an Assembly Line Worker

-Many assembler jobs only require individuals to have a high school diploma or pass the GED test.
+Many assembler jobs require only a high school diploma or GED.
 Employers typically provide on-the-job training; however, employment in more technical fields, including electrical, aircraft and motor vehicle assembly, may require the completion of an associate's degree program in manufacturing technology, engineering technology, computer science or other specialized training.

 Employment Outlook and Salary Information

-Salary varies significantly as well.
-To give some perspective, as of May 2013, aircraft structure, surfaces, rigging, and systems assemblers earned the most with a median annual income of $47,330; electromechanical equipment assemblers brought in $31,810, timing device assemblers earned $27,130 per year, and team assemblers brought in $28,170 (www.bls.gov).
+For example, as of May 2014, aircraft structure, surfaces, rigging, and systems assemblers earned a median annual income of $48,340 while team assemblers brought in just $28,370.